joshjennings98/joshjennings98.github.io/src/blog/fsharp-neural-network.md

 Click here to see how the chain rule is used to derive the above equation
 </summary>

-Let's consider a neural network with layered architecture where:
+Let's consider a neural network with a layered architecture where:

 ![z_j](./static/assets/nn17.svg)